ieg-vienna/TimeBench/contribute-documentation.md

 ### Stylesheets

-The main stylesheet is the `main.scss`.
+The stylesheet is the `main.scss`.
+Do not change `main.css` directly.
 SASS support is not in the Jekyll version currently deployed at GitHub pages.
 Therefore we pre-compile it locally: